Registered Nurse RN

 - Bachelor’s Degree in Nursing, or the equivalent combination of education and experience

-- Up-to-date and active Registered Nursing license in the state where this individual is delivering care
+- Up to date and active nursing license in the state where this individual is delivering care

-- At least 2 years of experience in behavioral healthcare/addiction services OR 5 years of supervisory experience (preferred)
+- 2 years of experience in behavioral healthcare, addiction services or five years of supervisory experience is preferred.

-Work Environment for Registered Nurse: This job operates in a professional office environment.
+Work Environment: This job operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones, photocopiers, and filing cabinets.
 The noise level in the work environment is usually moderate.

-Registered nurses (RNs) work in different areas of the mental healthcare sector such as hospitals, clinics, rehabilitation centers, outpatient and mental health facilities.
+Work Environment: Registered nurses work in different areas of the healthcare sector, such as hospitals, clinics, schools, rehabilitation centers, outpatient and mental health facilities, ambulatory care centers and private physician’s clinics.
+They may also work in community centers, schools and patients’ homes.

 Travel: Travel is primarily local during the business day, although some out-of-the-area and overnight travel may be expected.